ianainley/iso-react-template/README.md

 - Babel setup for server specific code
 - Router setup

+### What's left out
+There's no database, server middleware, or flux implementation included.
+It should be relatively simple to integrate any of these needs, and I'd like to keep this template light and somewhat unopinionated.

 ### Getting started
 1. Copy repo
 2. Run `npm install`